bash-bits/.github/.github/GOVERNANCE.md

 - All the responsibilities of the `@maintainer` role, plus
 - Expected to take ownership over specific part(s) of the project
-- Expected to contribute to the long-term health and success of RedEyed Technologies
+- Expected to contribute to the long-term health and success of Bash-Bits
 - Expected to be a role-model and leader for other maintainers and community members

 #### Nomination: